 3. Scrub or blot the stain with a damp paper towel or sponge.
 The idea is to get the stain to work it’s way out.
 You might have to repeat this step until you’re satisfied.

 4. Dry and vacuum (optional) the soiled area.
+You can read this medium post on vacuums to find the right one for such a job.
 When stains happen, the best thing to do is treat the area quickly, but let’s be real.
 You can’t always do that.
 So what’s the best way to clean a dry stain?
 Most pet stain removers can do the job, but you might try blotting the soiled area with a damp sponge first.

 The some of the best products to use:

 Resolve Pet Stain and Odor Carpet Remover | $3.98 at Walmart